Celebrating the Life and Legacy of Gloria Winston: Rochester, NY community icon Gloria Winston, 79, passes away

 Beyond her activism, Gloria was a cherished storyteller, weaving narratives of the past to inspire the future.
 She was known for her hard-hitting, no holds barred column “Straight, No Chaser”, in which she would tackle community issues and offered her critique and criticism of anyone she deemed deserving.

-“Straight, no Chaser” was a weekly feature in the Frederick Douglass Voice newspaper for in the 90’s and later resurfaced in Minority Reporter Newspaper from 2008 to 2019.
+“Straight, no Chaser” was a weekly feature in the Frederick Douglass Voice newspaper in the 90’s and later resurfaced in Minority Reporter Newspaper from 2008 to 2019.

 “There are some people that come into your life and change it forever.
 There was no one more loyal, no one that loved harder, no one that told you how she felt, how you should feel and what you should do more than my adopted Aunt Gloria Winston Al-Sarag,” wrote former Rochester Mayor Lovely Warren.